Thanatisia/SharedSpace/Docs/CyberSecurity/Tools/netcat.md

 + -e [cmd] : Executes a command when connection is established; typicall is a shell (i.e. /bin/bash) for backdoor connections
 + -h : Display this help menu
 + -l : Start listener/server mode to connect from a remote system
-+ -n : Do not do any DNS or service lookups on any specific addresses, hostnames or ports
++ -n : Do not do any DNS or service lookups on any specific addresses, hostnames or ports; No DNS - Only using IP Addresses
-+ -p [port-number] : Set a port number to listen through
++ -p [port-number] : Set a port number to listen through; Try to keep it in the well known ports (< 1000)
 + -v : Verbose; Display detailed information of the standard output
 + -w [timeout] : Set connections to timeout after [timeout] seconds if cannot be established or are idle
 + -z : Specifies that nc should only scan for listening daemons, without sending any data to them; Cannot use with *-l*